Zero-FA/faq-simulator/faqs/billing.md

-Managing your Apex Trader Funding account effectively involves understanding the billing structure, fees, and processes.
-This guide consolidates key information to help you navigate account setup, billing, and related questions seamlessly.

 30-Day Billing Cycle: How It Works
 At Apex Trader Funding, we operate on an automatic 30-day billing cycle for your account subscriptions.
 Here’s what you need to know: